bjoerndev/budgetbook/README.md

 Java desktop application (Swing) to read your bank account transactions, store them local and encrypted, create categories and rules to have transactions sorted into categories, and finally view statistics and diagrams from this data.

+## Status: BETA

+Hobby project in beta mode: Usable, but don't blame me for anything.
+Constructive comments or pull requests are welcome.

 ## Build

 ```